danyalshah09/danyalshah09/README.md

 <!--       ANIMATED QUOTE           -->
 <!-- ============================= -->
 <div align="center">
-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+  <i>"Code is like humor.
+When you have to explain it, it's bad." – Cory House</i>
 </div>